phild6596/command_line_hangman/README.md

 # command_line_hangman
-Using Node to create a hangman app in the terminal
+Using Node and Javascript to create a hangman app in the terminal